Dynamic Glucose Management: Thriving With CGM

 The shift: stop living in the slow lane

-I buried myself in the books and rebuilt my model of how to think about type 1 diabetes.
+I rebuilt my model of how to think about type 1 diabetes.
 It became obvious that between meals there are tactics that move glucose very fast, and tactics that are painfully slow.

 I’d been prioritising slow movers because that’s what I’d been taught: correcting highs with insulin, preventing/treating lows with temp basals and sugar.